jpaquette-student/didactic-winner/proposal.md

 Name each interface or class and briefly describe its function or purpose.
-Red-Black Tree Interface: This would serve as the intergace for the trees that we would make to sort the locations
+Red-Black Tree Interface: This would serve as the interface to implement for a sorted red-black tree
-Red-Black Tree: Sorts the locations based on the property of the locations that the user selected
+Red-Black Tree: Store the locations sorted based on one (or more) property of the locations House Nodes: Store the information of a location and represents the location in a tree
-House Nodes: Store the information of the locations as well as when they are sorted would update the children of the nodes
-UI: Would display the UI and take in input from the user
+UI: Would display the user interface and take in input from the user
-Main: Take input from user and call to tree method to sort based on input and then send the tree to be displayed in UI.
-Would also calculate the distance from user click to locations.
+Main: Running the calculations/making decisions.
+Take input from UI, manipulate red-black trees based on preferences, and decide which tree to display in UI.
+Would also calculate the distance from user click to locations and include this as a user preference as well.

 6. Comprehensive testing for each unit
-Red-Black Tree: Check whether all the locations that fit the user's selection are sorted.
-Check to see if the sort causes inbalance to the tree.
+Red-Black Tree: Check that the red-black tree properties hold.
+Check whether all the locations that fit the user's selection are involved and correctly sorted.
+Check to see the preferences match the tree's configuration.
-Housing Nodes: Test to see if the housing locations can be updated and accessed without error.
+Housing Nodes: Test to see if the house's info is up to date.
-UI: Test for IndexOutOfBoundsException and IllegalArgumentException in case the user's inputs are invalid.
-Main: Test for NullPointerException if there is no input or errors occur.
+UI: Test each item on the interface can be edited by the user and valid input options are displayed.
+Test that the outputted list correctly displays (order, correct info, etc)
+Main: Test edge cases for preferences, and that the red-black tree functions work as expected

 ## Edit and Submit this file and any figures referenced by this document.